 At its heart, a Data Strategy is the organisational approach to using data as a strategic asset.
 That means that any data initiative is considered in terms of the value to the business and alignment with strategic goals.
 This is coupled with cross-functional ways of working and architectural principles that marry enterprise consideration with the flexibility to be agile.

 A data strategy acts as a true north and helps anchor the emotional biases towards technologies, processes and business use cases that inevitably arise during the execution phase.

 Once a Data Strategy is in place, the data transformation piece becomes vastly easier.
 In fact it materialises as a by product of delivering data products which have a huge business value.

 Agile ways of working

 Agile is an overused term which can encompass a plethora of concepts - Scrum, Kanban, Lean, DevOps / CICD, TDD etc. Each has its associated practices and rituals.

 What's often missed is the point of agile - to learn quickly.
 The meaningful metric of agility is the speed of those learnings.
 A truly agile culture uses those learnings to fail quickly and thereby minimise lost time and costs.
 Or it will find ways to continually optimise and improve business performance.

-For a data transformation to be agile it must have the right:
+For a data transformation initiative to be agile, it must have the right: